HSBC Life: 2020s - present

 On 26 July 2021, HSBC moved to re-enter the Macau life insurance market.
 Previously, due to Group strategy, HSBC in Macau had ceased accepting new policies, effectively putting its life insurance licence into “dormant” status.

-On 16 August 2021, HSBC Insurance (Asia-Pacific) announced the acquisition of 100 per cent of AXA Insurance Pte Ltd in Singapore for USD 575 million to expand its Singapore insurance and wealth management operations; AXA Singapore was the eighth-largest life insurer and fifth-largest general insurer in the market.
-The transaction completed in February 2022 with a final consideration of approximately USD 529 million, with plans to merge AXA Singapore with HSBC existing Singapore insurance operations.
+On 16 August 2021, HSBC Insurance (Asia-Pacific) announced the acquisition of 100 per cent of AXA Insurance Pte Ltd in Singapore for US$575 million to expand its Singapore insurance and wealth management operations; AXA Singapore was the eighth-largest life insurer and fifth-largest general insurer in the market.
+The transaction completed in February 2022 with a final consideration of approximately US$529 million, with plans to merge AXA Singapore with HSBC existing Singapore insurance operations.

-On 14 December 2021, HSBC Group, through its wholly owned subsidiary Arcadia Financial Services (Asia), registered in both Hong Kong and Mainland China, completed the full acquisition of Beijing Fanghe Wanjin Insurance Brokers.
+On 14 December 2021, HSBC Group, through its wholly owned subsidiary Arcadia Financial Services (Asia), registered in both Hong Kong and mainland China, completed the full acquisition of Beijing Fanghe Wanjin Insurance Brokers.
 The company was renamed HSBC Insurance Brokerage on 16 June 2022.
-On 11 November the same year, its parent company Arcadia Financial Services (Asia) was renamed HSBC Insurance Brokers Greater China, marking the Group formal entry into Mainland China insurance brokerage market.
+On 11 November the same year, its parent company Arcadia Financial Services (Asia) was renamed HSBC Insurance Brokers Greater China, marking the Group formal entry into mainland China insurance brokerage market.

 On 30 December 2021, following regulatory changes in China effective 1 January 2020, including the revised Regulations on the Administration of Foreign-funded Insurance Companies and the Notice on Removing the Foreign Ownership Cap in Insurance Companies, HSBC Insurance (Asia), a wholly owned Hong Kong subsidiary of HSBC Insurance (Asia-Pacific), received approval from the Shanghai office of the China Banking and Insurance Regulatory Commission to acquire the remaining 50 per cent stake in HSBC Life Insurance (HSBC Life China) from partner National Trust, making it a wholly owned subsidiary.

 On 1 February 2023, under section 119(1)(a) of the Insurance Act 1966 and pursuant to the transfer scheme approved by the Monetary Authority of Singapore on 4 November 2022 and the High Court of Singapore on 17 January 2023, all operations of HSBC Insurance (Singapore) and AXA Singapore were formally merged and transferred to the newly established HSBC Life (Singapore), with the transaction consideration equivalent to the total assets and liabilities as valued under MAS regulatory reporting standards on 1 February 2023.